Massive quantum systems as interfaces of quantum mechanics and gravity: Proposed tests of gravity with massive quantum systems

 We can also consider the experimental situation with unequal masses~\cite{bose2017spin}.
 In place of $m^2$ and $\Delta x^2$ in Eq.~\eqref{ent:phase:2} we have $m_1 m_2$ and $\Delta x_1 \Delta x_2$, respectively, where $\Delta x_j$ is the superposition size of the mass $m_j$ ($j=1,2$).
-To generate substantial entanglement we again require $\phi_\text{ent}\sim1$.
-A specific scheme exploiting unequal masses is discussed in~\cite{pedernales2022enhancing} where a light particle is gravitationally coupled to heavy particle (i.e.~the massive mediator) which is also coupled electromagnetically to another light particle (by measuring entanglement between the two light particles the quantumness of the gravitational interaction can be tested).
+To generate substantial entanglement, we again require $\phi_\text{ent}\sim1$.
+One scheme in this direction uses extremely different masses, an atom (in an atom interferometer), and a massive oscillator coupled to it gravitationally \cite{carney2021using}.
+Here, treating the atom as a spatial qubit gives a cyclic decoherence-recoherence dynamics of the two-mass system, which is robust to the thermal state of the oscillator, an interesting property that also underpins some previous optomechanical \cite{bose1997preparation,mancini1997ponderomotive,bose1999scheme,marshall2003towards,armata2017quantum,qvarfort2018gravimetry} and qubit-oscillator \cite{bose2006qubit,scala2013matter} schemes.
+The decoherence-recoherence of the spatial qubit is then suggested as evidence of entanglement, although this is reliant on the assumption of the high purity of the joint qubit-oscillator state.
+Another variant of this is a case with two qubits \cite{pedernales2022enhancing}: a nanoscale mass as a spatial qubit, which is gravitationally coupled to a massive mediating oscillator, which is, in turn, coupled electromagnetically to another qubit.
+By measuring entanglement between the two qubits, the quantumness of the gravitational interaction can be tested.
+While in a manner similar to the above, robustness to the thermal state of the intermediary is present (also reminiscent of geometric phase gates in ion traps \cite{molmer1999multiparticle,solano1999deterministic,milburn2000ion}), one still has the challenge of preparing a sufficiently spread spatial quantum superposition state of a nanoscale mass.
 Other works have also considered experimental configurations with modified geometries and multidimensional systems~\cite{tilly2021qudits}.
-Specific schemes with three or four~\cite{schut2022improving}, four~\cite{schut2022improving}, as well as an array of particles~\cite{miki2021entanglement} have been analyzed.
-While such experimental schemes show that gravitationally-induced entanglement is augmented, the more complex nature of the experimental setups, the more challenging in general the experimental implementation (see Sec.~\ref{sec:experiments} for an overview of the experimental realities).
+Specific schemes with three or four~\cite{schut2022improving}, as well as an array of particles~\cite{miki2021entanglement,ghosal2023distribution} have been analyzed.

-It has been also noted that the relativistic regime is required to probe the spin nature of the gravitational interaction~\cite{bjerrumbohr2015bending,scadron2006advanced,carney2022newton,biswas2023gravitational}.
+It has also been noted that the relativistic regime is required to probe the spin nature of the gravitational interaction~\cite{bjerrumbohr2015bending,scadron2006advanced,carney2022newton,biswas2023gravitational}.
 In~\cite{bose2022mechanism} the leading order post-Newtonian terms in an experimental situation with harmonic oscillators have been considered, and in~\cite{aimet2022gravity} photons from two separate interferometers are let to entangle.